zocoi/expo/packages/expo-image-manipulator/README.md

 # expo-image-manipulator

-`expo-image-manipulator` module
+`expo-image-manipulator` module allows image manipulation.

 ## Installation

+*If your app is running in [Expo](https://expo.io) then everything is already set up for you, just `import { ImageManipulator } from 'expo';`*

-Install the package from `npm` registry:
+Otherwise you need to install the package from `npm` registry:

 `yarn add expo-image-manipulator` or `npm install expo-image-manipulator`